zhang3r/python_review/README.md

 Constructing a DP solution
 1. find a state for which an optimal solution is found and with the help of which we can find the optimal solution for the next state.

+* ordering computations to avoid recalculation

 ####Top-Down
+* memorization - assume have already computed all subproblems

 ####Bottom-Up
+* Tabulation - each subproblem is made up of already computed smaller subproblems therefore larger subproblems is just a function of smaller subproblems.

 ### Greedy Algorithm
 Greedy Algorithm always select the best choice available at the moment.